Testicular self-examination: Uses

-Professional Guidelines
+Professional guidelines

 There is no general medical consensus for recommendations on TSE.
 The effectiveness of performing TSE in reducing morbidity and mortality from testicular cancer is not known.
-Not all organizations endorse the procedure as a screening test, arguing that it may lead to unnecessary treatments, and unnecessary anxiety.
+Not all organizations endorse the procedure as a screening test, arguing that it may lead to unnecessary treatments and unnecessary anxiety.
 The benefit of TSE is uncertain due to there being no randomized control trial studying the use of TSE.
-Many organizations have established their own guidelines in regard to the utilization of testicular self examination as well as the use of testicular examination by a medical provider as a diagnostic tool.
+Many organizations have established guidelines regarding the utilization of testicular self examination as well as the use of testicular examination by a medical provider as a diagnostic tool.
 These guidelines can be found in the table below.

 Technique

 For men who choose to perform TSE, it is recommended to perform TSE once monthly, at approximately the same time every month.
 Performing TSE during or after a warm bath or shower may help to relax the skin of the scrotum and make the structures within the scrotum easier to feel.

 Existing guidelines indicate that TSE is best performed in the standing position.
 Individuals performing TSE may choose to stand in front of a mirror in order to visualize the scrotum and testicles from various angles.
 First, the scrotum and testicles may be visually examined for any skin changes or visible swelling.
 Then, with the thumb placed on the upper surface and the index and middle finger placed on the lower surface, each testicle can be rolled between the thumb and fingers to feel for potential findings.
 It is also recommended to locate and feel the epididymis, a soft, rope- or tube-like structure that runs behind each testicle, in order to avoid confusing this structure for a potentially abnormal finding.